- Opening

 - The Biggest Advantage Of Stem Cell Treatment : Treating Complications, Not Just Blood Sugar

-- Clinical Evidence Of Stem Cell Treatment For Diabetes: What Published Research Shows
+- Clinical Evidence: What Peer-Reviewed Research Shows

-- Why Cell Grand Clinic?
-Our “Fresh, Pure, Young” Quality Standard
+- Why Japan?
+Why Cell Grand Clinic?

-- Treatment Protocol: What to Expect
+- Stem Cell Treatment Protocol: What International Patients Need to Know

 - Frequently Asked Questions